MXWest/spinnaker-deploymentmanager/tutorial/README.md

 3 instance groups: a Jenkins, a redis and a Spinnaker.
 In turn each of these instance groups will contain 1 VM.

-Upon completion of the deployment, the script will ask you whether you'd like to `ssh` in to your Spinnaker VM (so you can check that it's running as per the tutorial).

 ## Running
 `spin-connect.sh` Opens an `ssh` session to Spinnaker box and tunnels ports `8081` (The Spinnaker UI) and `8082` (Jenkins UI).